pceleste/JS-Game-KillTheMosquito/README.md

-# JS-Game-KillTheMosquito
+# Kill The Mosquito - Game

+## Imroving JS Skills

- Web Game to have a little fun - Improving JS Skills
+Web Game to have a little fun!